gyanprabhat7/reallyrandom/README.md

 **reallyrandom.js - The Ultimate Chaos Library 🌀**
 ===================================================

-Welcome to **reallyrandom.js**, the JavaScript library built to inject **randomness, fun, and mayhem** into your projects!
-Whether you're pranking your friends or simply embracing chaos, this library has everything to leave developers scratching their heads.
-Beware: **Unpredictability ahead**. 🌀
+the JavaScript library built to inject **randomness** into your projects.
+What's the use? there's none.

 * * * * *